- Rent Control / Increase Limitations. South Dakota state landlords can raise rent only if it’s indicated in the lease agreement.

 When Can a Landlord Increase Rent?

-It is also illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Is there a rent increase limit?